 The Market View

-Today, the idea of chatbots and conversational AI has gone past just websites and is used in social media chats, communication platforms, kiosks, e-mail, and mobile applications.
+Today, the idea of chatbots and Generative Conversational AI has gone past just websites and is used in social media chats, communication platforms, kiosks, e-mail, and mobile applications.
 However, the big question tormenting decision makers is “how can chatbots benefit my organization in the long run?”
-To exemplify the same, here are a few large enterprises that have deployed chatbots and conversational AI on multiple channels.
+To exemplify the same, here are a few large enterprises that have deployed chatbots and Generative Conversational AI on multiple channels.

 Backed by an experience of back 25 years, HDFC Bank is easily one of the earliest players in the modern banking scenario.
 To help with round-the-clock customer service, HDFC Bank introduced customers to EVA, a chatbot that is available to clarify customer queries through the website, mobile app, Google Assistant, Amazon Alexa, and WhatsApp.
 Trained based on information that is available on a static knowledge base, EVA is capable of handling 8,000 intents with over 95% accuracy.
 HDFC Bank’s EVA responds to over 300,000 queries every day posed by users from 19 countries.

 Nestlé introduced NINA, an AI nutrition assistant that answers queries related to child nutrition and finds a large user base among parents.
 This Google Assistant-based chatbot was made available on the website, Google Assistant, and Google Home devices.
 NINA helps young mothers build meal plans for their children while receiving timely reminders to do the same effectively.
 It also provides nutrition-related information, enabling parents to add the right ingredients to their toddlers’ diet.